Having surgery

 You stay in the recovery room until you are comfortable and fully awake.

-We move you to a hospital bed where we regularly check your pulse, blood pressure, temperature and breathing.
+We move you to a hospital bed, where we regularly check your pulse, blood pressure, temperature and breathing.
+We encourage you to:

-The next day, you have an X-ray to check that your incision is sealed.
-If we are satisfied with the X-ray results, you will be able to drink tea or other beverages.
+You have an X-ray the next day to check that the small cut (incision) in your food pipe is sealed.
+If we are happy with the X-ray results, you can have tea or other drinks.

 You usually stay in hospital for 1 or 2 nights.
-However, if there are any complications you will need to stay in hospital until these have been resolved.
+However, if there are any complications, you need to stay in hospital until these are resolved.

 Recovery

-We ask you to follow a free-fluid diet for the first week.
-After that you can start eating normal food again.
+We give you more information about how to follow a free-fluid diet during the first week.
+After that, you can start eating normal food again.

-We give you painkillers when you are discharged from hospital.
+We give you painkillers when you leave hospital.
 It is unlikely that you will need strong painkillers after 1 to 2 days.

-You should take 2 weeks off work to recover.
-If you are well at this point, you can go back to all your normal activities.
+You need to take 2 weeks off work to recover.
+If you are well after this time, you can return to all your usual activities.

 Contact your GP or go to your nearest A&E if: